Superconducting pairing correlations on a trapped-ion quantum computer: Trotter circuits for time evolution

 The overall unitary $U_\mathrm{hop}$ does not implement the kinetic term in the Hamiltonian exactly, since $e^{-itA} e^{-itB} \neq e^{-it(A+B)} = e^{-it H_\mathrm{hop}}$ due to $[A,B] \neq 0$.
 Nevertheless, in Fig.\ref{fig1}a, we see that this Trotter error is surprisingly small for the seemingly very large step size $\tau = 0.5$ (in units of inverse hopping).
 Two mechanisms are likely at play for the suprisingly good performance of the Trotterisation.
 First, as described above, the hopping within one plaquette is implemented exactly, due to fact that horizontal and vertical hopping terms commute.
 Second, the Floquet Hamiltonian arising from commutators of $A$ and $B$ is smaller than might be naively expected.
 This is due to the fact that many terms in the commutator of $A$ and $B$ might be expected to be currents on intermediate plaquettes that couple $P$ and $Q$-type plaquettes.
 However, as shown in Fig.~\ref{supplement_fig_PQ_commutator}, these terms cancel, which leave only next-nearest neighbour currents in the first-order commutator expansion

 The main physical effect of this Trotterisation scheme is thus to break the full translation invariance to a symmetry under translation by two sites.
-Furthermore, the second-order Floquet Hamiltonian of the hopping Trotterisation (as well as the term that is dominant for strong interactions $U \gg t$) is shown in Fig.~\ref{supplement_2nd_order_Floquet}.
+Note that, for a periodic system with side length $L=4$, even the next-nearest-neighbour terms in Fig.~\ref{supplement_fig_PQ_commutator} cancel and thus, for a $4 \times 4$ system, our scheme implements the simulation of the hopping term exactly, without Trotter error.
+Furthermore, for arbitrary system sizes, the second-order Floquet Hamiltonian of the hopping Trotterisation (as well as the term that is dominant for strong interactions $U \gg t$) is shown in Fig.~\ref{supplement_2nd_order_Floquet}.
 It is noteworthy that part of the double-commutator recovers the original hopping Hamiltonian $H_\mathrm{hop} = A+B$.
 That commutator thus does not lead to an undesired term in the Floquet Hamiltonian, but merely renormalises the hopping $\sim(1+\tau^2)$ which could in principle be accounted for when targeting a specific evolution time (although we have not made use of this fact for the circuits in this work).